Notavatarkorra/notavatarkorra.github.io/Reflection paper 1.md

 retail ready, have the pitch communicate the brand message, stores won't invite you in if you aren't prepared, having insurance, having a mentor, finding out what they did, what mistakes they made and getting introduced

-challenge was getting away from whats popular
+challenge was getting away from whats popular its okay to be ahead of your time, the ennvironment might get there on its own eventually

+if you make 51 percent of the decisions right your doing great

+microinfluencers